 Getting Exposure Can Be More Valuable Than Money

 Exposure is best described as opportunities that allow you to be "seen" by others.
-A common way for way for college students to generate exposure for themselves is to qualify as a Campus Man.
+A common way for way for college students to generate exposure for themselves is to create a Campus Men profile.
 And the most valuable exposure allows you (and your name) to be seen by industry professionals, not just everyday folks.

 Exposure is valuable because it allows other people to know you exist - and that you have something notable.
 It does not matter if you are the best looking or funniest guy on your campus if nobody outside your city knows about you.